To enable bootstrapping in light modules install the Content Importer module.

 - Place the exported files in the bootstrap folder on the file system of a running Magnolia instance.
 See Setting the bootstrap directory.

-- When Magnolia detects a change in the bootstrap directory it sends a task to the Pulse.
+- When Magnolia detects a change in the bootstrap directory it sends a task to the Tasks app.

 superuserassigns himself the task and imports the content into the corresponding workspace in the JCR.